crocs-muni/sec-certs/docs/api/dataset.md

     :no-members:
 ```

+This documentation doesn't provide full API reference for all members of `dataset` package.
+Instead, it concentrattes on the Dataset that are immediately exposed to the users.
+Namely, we focus on `CCDataset` and `FIPSDataset`.

 ```{tip}
 The examples related to this package can be found at [common criteria notebook](./../notebooks/examples/common_criteria.ipynb) and [fips notebook](./../notebooks/examples/fips.ipynb).
 ```